dengking/discrete/docs/Relation-structure-computation/Model/Stream/index.md

 6) In the [Smalltalk](https://en.wikipedia.org/wiki/Smalltalk) [standard library](https://en.wikipedia.org/wiki/Standard_library) and in other [programming languages](https://en.wikipedia.org/wiki/Programming_language) as well, a stream is an **external iterator**.
 As in Scheme, streams can represent finite or infinite sequences.

-7) **Stream processing** — in [parallel processing](https://en.wikipedia.org/wiki/Parallel_computing), especially in graphic processing, the term stream is applied to [hardware](https://en.wikipedia.org/wiki/Computer_hardware) as well as [software](https://en.wikipedia.org/wiki/Software).
+7) [Stream processing](https://en.wikipedia.org/wiki/Stream_processing) — in [parallel processing](https://en.wikipedia.org/wiki/Parallel_computing), especially in graphic processing, the term stream is applied to [hardware](https://en.wikipedia.org/wiki/Computer_hardware) as well as [software](https://en.wikipedia.org/wiki/Software).
 There it defines the quasi-continuous flow of data that is processed in a [dataflow programming](https://en.wikipedia.org/wiki/Dataflow_programming) language as soon as the [program state](https://en.wikipedia.org/wiki/Program_state) meets the starting condition of the stream.

+> NOTE: stream processing是parallel computing中的重要model，参见工程parallel-computing的`Model\Stream-model`章节。

 ### Applications